minecraft-linux/minecraft-linux.github.io/src/faq/index.md

 ![dataroot](./dataroot.png)

-An incomplete list of known values, if your launcher profile has no a custom path.
+An incomplete list of known values, if your launcher profile has no  custom path.

 Package Type|Path
 ---|---